apache/jackrabbit-oak/oak-doc/src/site/markdown/security/authentication/default.md

 The `LoginModuleImpl` uses a configured `Authentication`-implementation for performing the login step.
 Which implementation to use is determined by the [UserAuthenticationFactory] obtained by the given `UserConfiguration`.
-It is expected to provides an `Authentication` implementation if the given `UserConfiguration` is accepted.
+It is expected to provide an `Authentication` implementation if the given `UserConfiguration` is accepted.

 In case multiple implementations of the `UserAuthenticationFactory` are available,